 Income Test

-From 20 September 2018 a single pensioner could earn $172 a fortnight and still be eligible for the full single pension of $916.30 a fortnight, including all supplements.
-They can also earn $150 a week from personal exertion – this is not included in the income test.
-Once income exceeds $172 a fortnight the pension reduces by $0.50 for every additional dollar earned.
+From 20 September 2024, a single pensioner can earn $212 a fortnight and still be eligible for the full single pension of $1144.40 a fortnight, including all supplements.
+They can also earn up to $460 a fortnight from personal exertion – this is not included in the income test (refer to Work Bonus below).
+Once income exceeds $212 a fortnight, the pension reduces by $0.50 for every additional dollar earned.

-From 20 September 2018 a pensioner couple could earn $304 a fortnight combined and still be eligible for the full pension of $1381.40 a fortnight, including all supplements.
-They can also earn $150 a week each from personal exertion – this is not included in the income test.
-Once income exceeds $304 a fortnight the pension reduces by $0.50 for every additional dollar earned.
+From 20 September 2024, a pensioner couple can earn $372 a fortnight combined and still be eligible for the full pension of $1725.20 a fortnight, including all supplements.
+They can also earn up to $460 a fortnight each from personal exertion – this is not included in the income test (refer to Work Bonus below).
+Once income exceeds $372 a fortnight, the pension reduces by $0.50 for every additional dollar earned.

 Please note: Calculated answers include all supplements and if calculated for a couple is the joint pension.
 It is also assumed that both parties are of pensionable age.